esiqveland/notify/README.md

 #### TODO

 - [ ] Add callback support aka dbus signals?
 - [ ] Tests.
-I am very interested in any ideas for writing some (useful) tests for this
+I am very interested in any ideas for writing some (useful) tests for this.

 #### See also